 This heavy handed intervention has adversely affected the RMB markets in a number of ways.

 Firstly market liquidity has suffered with volumes down by around 25%* from peak to trough.
 This has resulted in spikes in short term rates and a material decline in liquidity in both onshore and offshore markets.
 Some liquidity has returned to the market, but this could clearly evaporate in the next bout of market stress.

 Secondly, CNH has diverged from CNY during times of market stress.
 Over recent years market liquidity in the offshore market had moved to CNH from CNY NDFs.
 Basis risk between CNH and CNY was minimal with CNH becoming the preferred hedging tool.
-However, in August 2015 and January 2016 there was huge basis risk meaning that CNH was a poor hedge for underlying CNY cash flows.
+However, in August 2015, in January 2016 and then again in January this year there was huge basis risk meaning that CNH was a poor hedge for underlying CNY cash flows.